dbjevans/ElCaRBenthic/README.md

 %%%%% ElCaRBenthic v1.0 %%%%%

 This script accompanies Nauter-Alves et al. (2025) Paleoceanography & Paleoclimatology.
 If it is useful to your research, please cite our paper.
-Please forward suggestions for the Matlab version of the data processing code to David Evans (d.evans@soton.ac.uk)
+Please forward suggestions for the Matlab version of this data processing code to David Evans (d.evans@soton.ac.uk)

 Compute temperature and/or Omega+/-[CO32-] from benthic foraminifera Mg/Ca, B/Ca, Sr/Ca, or Mg/Li data